Franklin Pele

-He previously played for the Cronulla-Sutherland Sharks in the NRL.
+He previously played for the Cronulla-Sutherland Sharks in the NRL and for Hull F.C. in the Super League.

 Background

-Pele was born in Auckland, New Zealand, and is of Western Samoan and America Samoan descent.
+Pele was born in Auckland, New Zealand, and is of Samoan and American Samoan descent.
 When Franklin was the age of seven, his family moved from South Auckland to settle in Sydney, Australia.

 He played junior rugby league for the Otahuhu Leopards in Auckland, and St Patrick's Sutherland and the Gymea Gorillas in Sydney.

 He attended Endeavour Sports High School and played for the Australian Schoolboys in 2018.